 Interest rates have remained at historically low levels for the past several years.
-Interest rates for the Euro OverNight Index Average have fluctuated throughout the last few years, from an average of 0.23% at year-end 2012 to 0.09% at year-end 2013 and negative 0.08% at year-end 2014.
-The ECB benchmark interest rate has been falling since 2012.
+Interest rates for the Euro Over Night Index Average have fluctuated throughout the last few years, from an average of 0.09% at year-end 2013 to negative 0.1% at year-end 2015.
+The ECB benchmark interest rate has been falling since 2013.
 In July 2012, the ECB lowered its benchmark interest rate to 0.75%.
 A further cut followed in May 2013, when the refinancing rate was reduced to a historic low of 0.50% followed by a further reduction to 0.25% in November 2013.
 In June 2014, the ECB cut its rate to 0.15%, and further reduced it in September 2014 to 0.05%.
-The current ECB rate remains at 0.05%.
+This was followed by a further reduction to 0.0% in March 2016.
+The current ECB rate remains at 0.0%, in addition to the other measures the ECB is implementing in an effort to support the Eurozone economies.

-Fluctuations in short-term and medium- to long-term interest rates impact NWB Bank's interest result differently based upon the repricing profile of its interest-earning assets and interest-bearing liabilities, which is set forth in note 33, 'Fair value of financial instruments' and note 34 'Risk management' of the Financial Information for the years ended 31 December 2014, 2013 and 2012 incorporated by reference in this Base Prospectus.
+Fluctuations in short-term and medium- to long-term interest rates impact NWB Bank's interest result differently based upon the repricing profile of its interest-earning assets and interest-bearing liabilities, which is set forth in note 34, 'Fair value of financial instruments' and note 35 'Risk management' of the Financial Information for the years ended 31 December 2015, 2014 and 2013 incorporated by reference in this Base Prospectus.
 NWB Bank's repricing profile depends upon the pricing terms applicable to its products (including base interest rates and yield curves), the mix of funding and lending instruments in NWB Bank's portfolio and the extent of NWB Bank's use of interest rate-related derivative contracts.
 As a general matter, very low interest rates do not affect NWB Bank's interest rate margins significantly, as NWB Bank relies mainly on funding from the capital markets, and NWB Bank's borrowing and lending margins are closely matched.
 NWB Bank also uses a variety of derivative products to minimize the risks related to interest rate fluctuations.
-However, in 2013, increased prevailing market interest rates caused a reduction in total assets of €3 billion to €73 billion from €76 billion in 2012 driving down the fair value of certain balance sheet items and collateral outstanding in connection with derivatives positions.
-In 2014, total assets rose to over €88 billion mainly due to a drop in interest rates in 2014, which caused the fair value of balance sheet items and outstanding collateral in connection with derivative positions to rise.
-The volatility in total assets caused by changing interest rates that affect swap-related collateral obligations and require market value adjustments in most of NWB Bank's long-term lending portfolios, makes it difficult to manage balance sheet ratios.
+However, in 2014, decreased prevailing market interest rates caused an increase in total assets of €15 billion to €88 billion from €73 billion in 2013 driving up the fair value of certain balance sheet items and collateral outstanding in connection with derivatives positions.
+In 2015, total assets rose to over €1 billion mainly due to an increase of the liquidity buffer in response to the introduction of the 100% LCR requirement.
+The volatility in total assets caused by changing interest rates that affect swap-related collateral obligations and require market value adjustments in most of NWB Bank's long-term lending portfolios makes it difficult to manage balance sheet ratios.